William E. Carter: Early life

 Carter was born in Philadelphia, Pennsylvania.
-His parents were Cordelia "Nellie" Miranda Redington and William Thornton Carter, a coal and iron baron.
+His parents were Cordelia "Nellie" Miranda (née Redington) and William Thornton Carter, a coal and iron baron.
 The family lived at 2116 Walnut Street in Philadelphia.
 He attended the University of Pennsylvania, where he was a member of the class of 1896 and Fraternity of Delta Psi (St. Anthony Hall).
 However, he dropped out of college to focus on polo and hunting.

 Carter showed little interest in family businesses or philanthropies but did work as a stockbroker.
 He was a member of the Bryn Mawr Benedicts polo club, the Newport Reading Room, the Pennsylvania Society of Sons of the Revolution, the Philadelphia Country Club, the Racket Club, the Radnor Hunt, the Rittenhouse Club, and the St. Anthony Club.

 Marriage

 Carter married Lucile Stewart Polk of Baltimore, Maryland, on January 29, 1896.
 They met the previous summer at Narragansett and fell in "love at first sight."
 The couple also had a common interest in sports.

 A few months after his marriage, Carter turned 21 and inherited a fortune from his father's estate.
 The couple initially lived at 1910 Rittenhouse Square in Philadelphia, but their country residence Gwedna in Bryn Mawr, Pennsylvania, soon became their main home.
-They had two children: Lucile Polk Carter (born 1898) and William Thornton Carter (born 1900).
+They had two children: Lucile Polk Carter Reeves (born 1897 or 1898) and William Thornton Carter II (born 1900).
 The family spent their summers in Newport, Rhode Island, in the cottage Quatrefoil, which they purchased in 1901.

 The fashionable couple was part of the high society of Baltimore, New York, Newport, Philadelphia, and Washington, D.C.
 They also frequently traveled to England and other parts of Europe.
 On February 20, 1906, Carter was presented to King Edward VII.
-In May 1911, the Carter family sailed aboard the RMS Lusitania to attend the coronation celebration of King George V and Queen Mary, and stayed for the polo and hunting seasons.
+In May 1911, the Carter family sailed aboard the RMS Lusitania to attend the coronation celebration of King George V and Queen consort Mary of Teck, and stayed for the polo and hunting seasons.